algorandlabs/smart-asa/README.md

 ### Smart ASA Configuration

-Smart ASA Configuration is the update method of a Smart ASA.
+_Smart ASA Configuration_ is the update method of a Smart ASA.
 It updates the parameters of an existing Smart ASA.
-Only the `manager` has the authority to configure the asset by invoking this method.
+Only the `manager` has the authority to reconfigure the asset by invoking this method.

+It is worth noting that Smart ASA extends ASA configurability to **any field**!
+With Smart ASA users can now reconfigure properties like `name`, `unit_name`, `url` and even properties like `total`, `decimals` or `default_frozen`!
+This makes the Smart ASA a perfect fit for "evolvable" assets, like NFTs.

+> The ABI method requires specifying always all Smart ASA fields, even those one not to be changed, by assigning the current value to the unchanged fields.
+The Smart ASA Client of this reference implementation abstracts this taking care of unspecified fields by replicating current Smart ASA state for the unchanged fields as default.

 The reference implementation applies the following restrictions:

 - `manager_addr`, `reserve_addr`, `freeze_addr` and `clawback_addr` addresses can no longer be configured once set to `ZERO_ADDRESS`;
 - `total` cannot be configured to a value lower than the current circulating supply.